fly-apps/nodejs-planetscale-read-replicas/README.md

 That line is logged by our app's custom error handler, in `server.js`.
 Initially the write request was received by the closest vm to the simulated user (in the US).
 And that vm connected to the _closest_ database (in the US).
 But ... that's a read-only replica.
 And so that write failed, throwing an error.
 That error was caught by the error handler, analysed and matched.
 And so the app used some Fly magic to _replay_ the HTTP request _in_ the primary region (in our case that's `lhr`).
 And a vm in that region connects to the primary database.
 Which _can_ of course be written to.
 And so the write worked.

-## How does it work?
+## How does it know which database is closest?

 If there is only one connection string in the `DATABASE_URL`, no decision needs to be made.
 That is used regardless of where in the world the app is running.
 That would be the case if you don't have any read replicas.

-If there are multiple connection strings in the `DATABASE_URL`, the app needs to decide which one of them to connect to.
-If you take a look at our sample app's `database.js` you will see it takes a rough guess at which regions it would _prefer_ to connect to (ideally the closest).
+If there are multiple connection strings in the `DATABASE_URL`, the app needs to decide which one of them it should connect to.
+If you take a look at our sample app's `database.js` you will see it takes a _rough_ guess at which regions it would _prefer_ to connect to (ideally the closest).
 And then it sees which of those regions actually has a database.
 By looking for a connection string that uses a host in that region.
 If it can't find one, it defaults to connecting to the primary.

-If your app only uses a couple of regions, it may well be simpler for you to instead have _more_ environment variables and _less_ code.
+If your app only uses a couple of regions, it would probably be simpler for you to instead have _more_ environment variables and _less_ code.
 You could add an environment variable per region, such as `DATABASE_URL_LHR`, `DATABASE_URL_FRA` ... and so on.
 And then pick the appropriate one based on the value of `FLY_REGION` that is provided at run-time as an environment variable.
+You don't have to do it the same way we did!

 ## Issues